-Sweet and Spicy Beef jerky Recipe: How-to Guide (with Pictures!)
+Sweet and Spicy Beef jerky Recipe

 This sweet and spicy beef jerky recipe starts with sweet and finishes with a kick of heat courtesy of the red pepper flakes.